MajorZiploc/tooling_notes/art/blender/workflows.md

 destructable version of object
 F3 -> Cell Fraction
 source limit and noise are most important -- have to play with it to get it right

+easy low poly faces using png image planes
+Method 1: Import Images as Planes (Easiest for 2D Eyes) Import PNG: Press Shift+A in the viewport, then select Image > Mesh Plane...
+Choose your eye PNG.
+Position: Move, rotate, and scale the plane over your character's eye socket.
+Fix Transparency: Ensure you are in Material Preview or Rendered view to see the transparent background.
+If it appears black, ensure the Alpha output of the Image Texture node is plugged into the Factor of a Mix Shader or Principled BSDF add geometry to plane as needed